In medieval times, the narwhal tusk was bought and sold as a “unicorn horn.” It is actually a very long tooth, but it is still very cool.

-Zootopia opened in movie theaters on March 4 and is on track to be another Disney classic.
+Zootopia opened in movie theaters on March 4, 2016.
 Among all the animals featured in this feature, you probably recall a few sporting horns.
 But did you happen to spot any unicorns?

 The earliest writings that describe unicorns were those of the Greek writer Ctesias, in the late fifth century BCE.
 He described the Indian ass, an animal with a white, strong body and perhaps a red head from which sprung a long single horn of red, white, and black.
 Ctesias believed that a cup made from its horn could neutralize any poison.

 There are real animals with one horn, like the unicorn leatherjacket fish, and the Indian rhinoceros.
 The rhinoceros beetle has one big horn and fairly large part of his jaw below, so I do not know if he counts.

 Four hundred and fifty years later, the Roman historian Pliny the Elder also wrote about very strong animals with a single horn protruding from their forehead.
 He described an oryx (an antelope with a single horn), an Indian ox (probably a rhinoceros, whose name comes from the Greek rhinós, nose, and kerás, horn), and the same Indian ass with a horse-like build and a single horn.